 Our round-up of the media coverage Seedcamp Week 2011 so far.
 We received an incredible amount of coverage this year; yet another sign of Seedcamp’s growing reputation around the world, including coverage from The Washington Post, the Wall Street Journal and Techcrunch.

 According to twitter analytics tool Topsy.com, the #seedcamp hashtag was used 2,109 times during Seedcamp Week, and was mentioned 318 times in the 23 days leading up to Seedcamp Week.

 Starting a new company requires inspiring early co-founders to join you in your efforts and then quickly establishing an environment of trust where everyone works hard and fairly shares the upside of any success.

-To that end, we’re launching the Seedhack Founder’s Collaboration Agreement (download here in .DOC or in .PDF ) which is designed for a newly formed team to agree on what each founder’s shareholding should be as well as how to make sure that each founder puts a continued effort throughout the lifetime of the company in order to keep their equity stake.
+To that end, we’re launching the Seedhack Founder’s Collaboration Agreement (download here) which is designed for a newly formed team to agree on what each founder’s shareholding should be as well as how to make sure that each founder puts a continued effort throughout the lifetime of the company in order to keep their equity stake.

 The hope is that this document will not only help events like Seedhack, where collaboration amongst team members is key, but also any ‘back of a napkin at a cafeteria’ brainstormed startups where people put a lot of sweat equity in even before they think about forming a ‘formal’ company.